 Fill the peppers with the mixture and then top with more cheese.

-Pop them back in the oven until the cheese is melted.
+Pop the stuffed peppers back in the oven until the cheese is melted.
 This will only take a few minutes.

 I recommend topping these off with hot sauce and sour cream if you’re feeling decadent.